Fishbite/webAudio/README.md

 The project is in its infancy (now just out of diapers!) but we do have a machine that allows you to do the
 following:

-- Select from a range of voices
+- Select from a range of voices; currently six, but the choice is growing. see(i)
 - Play musical notes from a range of eight octaves:- 0 through 7 as on a full size keyboard
 - Change the octave, waveform and decay of the notes to create different voices
-- Play a range of drums: Kick, Kettle, Snare, Hi-hat
+- Play a range of drums: Kick, Kettle, Snare, Hi-hat & NEW!
+Triangle!
 - Play pre-recorded music to play along side with
 - Record as you play including the ability to record on top of pre-reorcded music that that you are playing along to.